 As healthcare data becomes increasingly digital, robust cybersecurity protocols are essential to protect patient privacy and maintain compliance with regulations like HIPAA and FDA guidelines.

-While the HaH model holds immense promise, several challenges must be addressed to achieve widespread adoption:
+While the H@H model holds immense promise, several challenges must be addressed to achieve widespread adoption:

-Clear and consistent guidelines for HaH programs are still evolving.
-Healthcare providers and technology developers must navigate complex regulations and ensure reimbursement structures incentivize HaH care.
+Clear and consistent guidelines for H@H programs are still evolving.
+Healthcare providers and technology developers must navigate complex regulations and ensure reimbursement structures incentivize H@H care.

 A lack of standardization among medical devices and platforms can hinder seamless communication and coordination.
 Solving this requires a commitment to open standards and collaborative development.

-Deploying HaH programs on a large scale requires robust infrastructure, provider training, and patient education.
+Deploying H@H programs on a large scale requires robust infrastructure, provider training, and patient education.
 Healthcare systems must invest in resources to support this transition.

-Educating patients and providers about the benefits of HaH care and overcoming resistance to change is critical.
-Demonstrating the model’s safety, efficacy, and convenience can help build trust.
+Educating patients and providers about the benefits of H@H care and overcoming resistance to change is critical.
+Demonstrating the model’s safety, efficacy, convenience and economic benefit can help build trust and gain buy-in.

 For IPS, these challenges represent opportunities to innovate.
-By leveraging our experience in medtech design and connected health solutions, we can help healthcare organizations navigate these obstacles and deliver impactful HaH programs.
+By leveraging our experience in medtech design and connected health solutions, we can help healthcare organizations navigate these obstacles and deliver impactful H@H programs.

 The Hospital-at-Home model is not just a vision for the future; it is a tangible solution to some of healthcare’s most pressing challenges.
 By scaling this model, we can:

 At IPS, we are committed to playing a pivotal role in this transformation.
-By collaborating with DiMe and other innovators in connected health, we are designing the technologies that will make HaH a reality for millions of patients worldwide.
+By collaborating with CHcc and other innovators in connected health, we are designing the technologies that will make H@H a reality for millions of patients worldwide.

 If you’re interested in learning more about how IPS can support your medtech projects, contact us today.
 Together, we can shape the future of healthcare.